ksnortum/scarlatti-sonatas-k101-k110/README.md

 ### Two-sided printing

 The pieces are set up so that they can be printed on two sides of the paper, leaving an extra margin amount on the inside pages for binding.
-If you don't want this, open the file `global.ily`, find the `\paper` block (near the top) and set `two-sided = ##f`.
+If you don't want this, open the file `globals.ily`, find the `\paper` block (near the top) and set `two-sided = ##f`.

+### Bar numbering

+If you want to print bar numbers over the first measure of every system, open the file `globals.ily` and comment out or remove the line `\omit BarNumber`.

 ## Thanks